 3. Can I use a calculator on AP Physics 2 FRQs?

 Yes.
-The entire AP Physics 2 exam, including all FRQs, permits the use of calculators.
-It is advised to use a scientific calculator (graphing is not necessary).
+Calculators are allowed during the entire AP Physics 2 exam, including all FRQs.
+Using a scientific calculator is recommended (graphing is not required).

 4. Do I need to show work on FRQs to get credit?